-The regional foods of Italy have their own distinct ingredients, flavors, and cooking techniques, with each specific destination demonstrating its heritage, and it’s here that you can discover, taste, and indulge during your Italy tour.
+The regional foods of Italy have distinct ingredients, flavors, and cooking techniques, with each destination demonstrating its heritage, and it’s here that you can discover, taste, and indulge during your Italy tour.

-Deriving from centuries of malleable borders blending the traditions of former empires, kingdoms, and ancient settlements, some regions have gastronomic similarities while others separate themselves with distinctive and mouthwatering culinary traditions.
+Deriving from centuries of malleable borders blending the traditions of former empires, kingdoms, and ancient settlements, some regions have gastronomic similarities, while others separate themselves with distinctive culinary traditions.

-The surprising truth of Italian food by region is far more detailed and geographically, as well as culturally, specific.
+The truth is, Italian food by region is geographically and culturally specific.

-The cuisine of northern Italy is not just about satiation, but essential to the spirit of Italian life that captures the specific culture.
-Local ingredients inform cooking style, with Italians utilizing the landscape to create dishes that shape the regional identity.
-While many people think of olive oil and spaghetti as staple Italian ingredients, northern Italian cuisine uses less of these elements, focusing more on butter, lard, and dairy-based cooking influenced by historically fluid borders, as well as occupations by the French and Habsburg empires.
+The cuisine of northern Italy is essential to the spirit of Italian life that captures the specific culture.
+Local ingredients inform cooking style, with Italians using the landscape to create dishes that shape regional identity.
+While many people think of olive oil and spaghetti as staple Italian ingredients, northern Italian cuisine uses less of these, focusing more on butter, lard, and dairy-based cooking influenced by historically fluid borders, as well as occupations by the French and Habsburg empires.

 Piedmont

-Popular dishes of Piemonte, also known as Piedmont, highlight the striking landscape of Alpine mountains, soft rolling hills, and the lush floodplains of the Po River.
-The multifaceted cuisine demonstrates the natural burst of flavors, from recipes that contain prized white truffles, fanciful meats, and flavorful cheeses.
-Home and commercial chefs use the local bounty of freshwater fish and fresh pasta dough throughout the year for a perfect representation of how seasonal and local ingredients can create essential tastes.
+Popular dishes of Piemonte, also known as Piedmont, highlight the alpine landscape, with its soft, rolling hills and the lush floodplains of the Po River.
+The multifaceted cuisine demonstrates the natural burst of flavors in recipes that contain prized white truffles, meats, and cheeses.
+Home and commercial chefs use the local bounty of freshwater fish and pasta dough throughout the year for a perfect representation of how seasonal and local ingredients can create essential tastes.

 Liguria

-The rugged coastline of Liguria makes the most of its position on land bordering the sea.
-The bounty of luxurious seafood, meaty mushrooms, and aromatics add to the luscious flavors of regional cuisine.
-From the Tyrrhenian Sea’s gorgeous turquoise waters to the mild climate of the rocky peaks, the unique characteristics of the countryside - surrounding forests, pine trees, and sea air - offer distinct flavor to the harvested and wild ingredients.
+The rugged coastline of Liguria makes the most of its position bordering the sea.
+The bounty of seafood, meaty mushrooms, and aromatics add to the luscious flavors of its cuisine.
+The Tyrrhenian Sea’s gorgeous turquoise waters, the mild climate of the rocky peaks, and the unique characteristics of the countryside, with its forests, pine trees, and sea air, add distinct flavor to harvested and wild ingredients.

 Aosta Valley

-The Aosta Valley is a small region at Italy’s most northwestern point.
-Aosta Valley disrupts the preconceptions of Italian cooking by using French, German, and Swiss influences that focus more on cheese, hearty stews, and plenty of butter.
+The Aosta Valley is a small region at Italy’s most northwestern point that disrupts preconceptions of Italian cooking by using French, German, and Swiss influences that focus on cheeses, hearty stews, and plenty of butter.
 Rather than bread or pasta, home and commercial chefs use cornmeal to make polenta porridge.
-The tiny region in the forested and alpine terrain is known for skilled hunters and farmers who thrive on the local quality and variety of meat and agricultural products that represent the rich regional ingredients available in abundance.
+The tiny region in the forested and alpine terrain is known for skilled hunters and farmers who thrive on the local quality and variety of meat and agricultural products that represent the abundant, rich, regional ingredients.

 Lombardy

-The region of Lombardy has less of a cohesive culinary culture than other regions of Italy due to the boundaries stretching from the river valleys in the south to the Alps in the north.
-Rice for risotto is the staple carbohydrate for locals, with robust flavors deriving from spices like saffron, but the overall regional cuisine defines quality by blending the ancient customs of Rome with the culinary traditions of the Lombard dynasty.
+Lombardy has less of a cohesive culinary culture than other regions of Italy due to boundaries that stretch from the river valleys in the south to the Alps in the north.
+Rice for risotto is the staple carbohydrate, with robust flavors deriving from spices like saffron, but the overall regional cuisine blends the ancient customs of Rome with the culinary traditions of the Lombard dynasty.

 Learn more: 4 Dishes to Try While on Vacation in Milan